2022 POLICY & LEGISLATIVE PRIORITIES

 Remaining competitive both nationally and internationally is imperative to Florida’s future and continued success.
 AMPLIFY Clearwater supports continued focus on creating a more attractive business climate that allows our employers to thrive and create jobs.

-Our mission is to support policies at local and state levels that improve economic investment and growth.
+Our goal is to support policies at local and state levels that improve economic investment and growth.
 Our goal is to make Clearwater the premier location to own and operate a business.
 AMPLIFY Clearwater works with the City of Clearwater and Pinellas County to improve the experience of business owners and operators.
 We feel strongly that we should simplify the business startup process and encourage efficiencies between agencies.
 Our members believe that by advocating for investment in available workforce housing, improved public transportation, and having a strong economic growth plan that, collectively, we can build a more vibrant and attractive community to live, work, learn, invest and play.

 - Oppose reduction of Home Rule authority to municipalities